PaddlePaddle/Paddle/python/paddle/fluid/contrib/slim/tests/QAT_mkldnn_int8_readme.md

 ```
 The converted data binary file is saved by default in `~/.cache/paddle/dataset/int8/download/int8_full_val.bin`
  * ### Prepare model
 You can run the following commands to download ResNet50 model.
 The exemplary code snippet provided below downloads a ResNet50 QAT model.
-The reason for having two different versions of the same model originates from having a two different QAT training strategies: One for an non-optimized and second for an optimized graph transform which correspond to QAT1.0 and QAT2.0 respectively.
+The reason for having two different versions of the same model originates from having two different QAT training strategies: One for an non-optimized and second for an optimized graph transform which correspond to QAT1.0 and QAT2.0 respectively.

 ```bash
 mkdir -p /PATH/TO/DOWNLOAD/MODEL/